 - Blood platelet test to determine how your blood clots

 - Chest X-ray and EKG if not done recently

-Bring the following to this appointment:
+Bring the following to the presurgical testing appointment:

 All paperwork and orders from your physician

 - Insurance cards and photo ID